bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

     Bokeh.embed.embed_item(item)
     </script>

-A full example can be found at :bokeh-tree:`examples/embed/json_item.py`.
+For a complete example, see :bokeh-tree:`examples/embed/json_item.py`.

 .. _userguide_embed_standalone_components:

 Components
 ~~~~~~~~~~

-It is also possible to ask Bokeh to return the individual components of a
+You can also have Bokeh return individual components of a standalone document
-standalone document for individual embedding using the |components| function.
+to embed them one by one with the |components| function.
+This function returns
-This function returns a ``<script>`` that contains the data for your plot,
+a ``<script>`` that contains the data for your plot and provides a target
-together with an accompanying ``<div>`` tag that the plot view is loaded into.
+``<div>`` to display the plot view.
+You can use these elements in HTML
-These tags can be used in HTML documents however you like:
+documents however you like.

 .. code-block:: python